nebari-dev/nebari/docs/source/admin_guide/breaking-upgrade.md

 1. Restore the NFS data from your S3 (or similar) backup
 2. Immediately after restoring NFS data, you must run some extra commands as explained in the backup/restore docs for v0.4 upgrades specifically.
-3. Restore the JupyterHub sqlite database.
+3. Restore the JupyterHub SQLite database.

 ## 10. Import users into Keycloak